blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 ![the vertices](/assets/img/2021-04-13-custom-grids-unity/grid1.png)

-Each point is labeled with it's index in the `vertices` array.
-To calculate the index from a given `X, Z` position, we can simply do `(Z * width) + X`, since for every increment on the Z axis, we add `width` offset to the X position.
+Each point is labeled with its index in the `vertices` array.
+To calculate the index from a given `X, Z` position, we can simply do `(Z * width) + X`, since for every increment on the Z-axis, we add `width` offset to the X position.
 This will also be important later on.

 ```c#
 vertices = new Vector3[width * height];